Cryst4L/Backprop/Readme.md

 This code serves as a boilerplate for my personal research.
 It's not documented, but it is written in a comprehensive fashion.

-Currently it supports the following layers: Fully-Connected, Activation, Convolutional, and Sampling.
+Currently it supports the following layers: Fully-Connected, Activation, Convolutional, SoftMax, and Sampling.

 Important note: Backprop does not use biases.
 This is a personal choice I made based on my own experience with Deep Learning.